TABLE OF CONTENTS

 SECTION 4: COSTS FOR INPATIENT HOSPITAL STAYS

-- Growth in intensity of services accounted for 70 percent of the growth in aggregate costs, while population growth was responsible for 24 percent and an increased number of discharges per population for only 5 percent of the growth in aggregate costs.
+- Growth in intensity of services accounted for 71 percent of the growth in aggregate costs, while population growth was responsible for 24 percent and an increased number of discharges per population for only 5 percent of the growth in aggregate costs.